 - Tracked Instead of Wheeled: Offers better stability on rough terrain but requires transport between job sites.

-- 360-Degree Rotation: Unlike a backhoe, you don’t have to reposition the whole machine to dig in a new direction.
+- 360-Degree Rotation: The entire cab spins.
+Unlike a backhoe, you don’t have to reposition the whole machine to dig in a new direction.

 - Larger Bucket Capacity: Designed for heavy-duty projects.